zaiisao/Documentation/en/cloud-recording/cloud_recording_api_rest.md

 - `49`: Caused by repeated `stop` requests with the same resource ID and recording ID (sid).
 - `53`: The recording is already running.
 This error occurs when you use the same parameters to call `acquire` again and use the new resource ID in the `start` request.
 To start multiple recording instances, use a different UID for each instance.
 - `62`: If you receive this error when calling `acquire`, the cloud recording service is not enabled.
 See [Enable Cloud Recording](https://docs.agora.io/en/cloud-recording/cloud_recording_rest#enable-cloud-recording) for details.
 - `65`: Usually caused by network jitter.
-Try again with the same resource ID.
+Retry with the same resource ID.
+Agora recommends that you use a backoff strategy, for example, retry after 3 and 6 seconds successively.
 - `432`: The parameter in the request is incorrect.
 Either the parameter is invalid, or the App ID, channel name, or UID does not match the resource ID.
 - `433`: The resource ID has expired.
 You need to start recording within five minutes after getting a resource ID.
 Call acquire to get a new resource ID.
 - `435`: No recorded files created.
 There is nothing to record because no user is sending any stream in the channel.